 (7) Information provided by an applicant in or in connection with an application under this section must, if the Commissioner so requires, be verified by statutory declaration or supported by other evidence required by the Commissioner.

-(8) If the instrument of transfer is or was chargeable under the Second Schedule Item 19, this section does not apply unless the Commissioner is satisfied that the duty was or will be (as the case requires) paid by a transferee.
+[(8) repealed]

-(9) If a transferee is required to repay an amount under section 51 of the FHOG Act, or would be required to repay an amount if a first home owner grant had been paid to the transferee, duty on the instrument of transfer is not, or is no longer (as the case requires) chargeable under this section.
+(9) If a transferee is required to repay an amount under section 21 or 51 of the FHOG Act, or would be required to repay an amount if a first home owner grant had been paid to the transferee, duty on the instrument of transfer is not, or is no longer (as the case requires) chargeable under this section.

 (10) Despite section 17 of the Administration Act, the Commissioner must make any reassessment necessary to give effect to this section.